Materials & Supplies

 Blue Sky, which has already built a warehouse for a construction company in Eldoret, says its technology provides “strength, durability, faster and cheaper construction – with no wastage – and unique designs in developments that have otherwise been tasteless oblong structures such as warehouses and factories”.

-White said that stylish and unique prefabricated villas in any size and design can also be constructed in less than two weeks – complete with walls, floor beams, roof, ceiling, staircases, among other components.
+White said that stylish and unique prefabricated villas in any size and design can also be constructed in less than two weeks – complete with walls, floor beams, roof, ceiling, and staircases, among other components.

 Blue Sky joins its compatriot Boleyn Magic Wall Panel Ltd., which recently unveiled a precast concrete factory in Kitengela to produce a new type of panel – christened Boleyn Magic Wall – made of expanded polystyrene and precast materials.